NREL/tyche/docs/cheat-sheet.rst

 2. Incorporates expert elicitation to get quantitative, probabilistic estimates of how the technology(ies) of interest might change with R&D;
 3. Provides both ensemble simulation and multi-objective stochastic optimization capabilities that enable users to identify R&D investments with the greatest potential for accomplishing decision-maker goals, determine the potential overall improvement in the technology, determine the most promising avenue of R&D for a technology, and more.

+For additional details on the mathematics and approach behind Tyche, see the :ref:`sec-formulation` and :ref:`sec-approach` sections.

 What is a "technology"?
 ~~~~~~~~~~~~~~~~~~~~~~~